globalizejs/globalize/README.md

 	// For example, the "zh-Hans" culture is neutral (Simplified Chinese).
 	// And the "zh-SG" culture is Simplified Chinese in Singapore, whose
 	// language field is "zh-CHS", not "zh".
-	// This field should be used to navigate from a specific culture to it's
+	// This field should be used to navigate from a specific culture to its
 	// more general, neutral culture.
 If a culture is already as general as it
 	// can get, the language may refer to itself.
 	language: "en",